HannaMussa/zanzibartours/README.md

 - **Package page**

   - The Packages page consists of twelve cards, each showcasing an image of the tour's scenic views, a brief description of the experience, and a footer section with a button that links to the booking form, allowing users to book a tour.
+  - An embedded YouTube video is positioned at the bottom of the page.
+The video is set to autoplay while muted, includes playback controls for user convenience, and offers the option to open directly on YouTube by clicking the YouTube icon.
   - The layout is fully responsive:
     - On mobile screens, one package card takes up the full width.
     - On tablet-sized screens, two cards are displayed per row, spanning the entire width.
     - On large screens, four package cards are displayed per row, utilizing the full screen width.
       ![screenshot](assets\images\documentation\features\packages.png)
+    - The embedded video maintains a consistent layout across all screen sizes.

 - **Booking page**